Cravath, Swaine & Moore LLP Logo

 • Investigations, examination and enforcement matters involving federal and state banking agencies

 Cravath is consistently recognized in the areas of financial services litigation, financial services regulatory, fintech, investigations and securities regulation by numerous third‑party publications.
 Cravath has been named Fintech Law Firm of the Year by The Deal and a Fintech Practice Group of the Year by Law360.
-The Firm has also been recognized as a Law360 Banking Practice Group of the Year for three of the past five years.
+The Firm is also a four-time winner of Law360’s Banking Practice Group of the Year award.

 • Deals & Cases